arnoldn1/point_cloud_io/README.md

 - `'o3d'`
 returns a open3d PointCloud object containing points and colour, if provided.

+### Note about .txt and .asc files
+For `.txt` files, assumes first row to be header with column names and uses `','` as delimiter.

+Similarly, the first row of `.asc` files are assumed to have a header from CloudCompare ascii save default.
+The header row is preceded by `'//'` and uses `' '` as a delimiter.

+Default delimiters can be overridden using `delimiter=` keyword.

 ## Dev
 Implementation list:
 - [x] .las      (laspy)